-International Space Station (ISS), built at fantastic government expense, has hosted seven tourists.

-- 4. Zero/Low-G retirement homes.
+- 2. Orbital flights.
+The vehicle enters orbit and circles Earth for some time before returning.
+Such flights might last many hours. - 3.
+Orbital hotels.
+The vehicle docks with a hotel in orbit then returns for more passengers.
+Visits might be anywhere from a few days to a few months.
+Interestingly, we already have a space hotel.
+The International Space Station (ISS), built at fantastic government expense, has hosted a number of tourists. - 4.
+Zero/Low-G retirement homes.
 Weightlessness could be of great benefit to those confined to wheelchairs on Earth.
 Adding a first-rate medical facility to an orbital hotel makes a very desirable home for the disabled you don't need walkers or wheelchairs. - 5.
 "Special group" habitats.
-"Special group" is a euphemism for religious fanatics who don't want to live with unbelievers.
-Some of these groups are quite wealthy and may want to build themselves a place in space where they don't have to. - 6.
+Some of these groups are quite wealthy and may want to build themselves a place in space where they can live in a very homogenous community. - 6.
 Space settlements.
-Solving the basic problems and lowing the price through the previous steps may, at long last, bring space settlement within the economic grasp of the upper middle class.
+Solving the basic problems and lowering the price through the previous steps may, at long last, bring space settlement within the economic grasp of the upper middle class.